yuedongyang/TDimpute/README.md

 # TDimpute
 TDimpute is designed to impute missing gene expression data from DNA methylation data by using transfer learning based deep neural network.
 The method is still on progress.
-For any questions about the code, please contact zhoux85@mail2.sysu.edu.cn
+For any questions about the code or original datasets, please contact zhoux85@mail2.sysu.edu.cn

 # Requirements
 tensorflow, python 3